 Well, the data would certainly make that very clear.

 In your talk at YSU, when someone asked whether you were saying that they had to avoid all meat, dairy and oils, I recall you responding with the question, “How close do you want to get to the cliff?”
 What did you mean by that?

 Well, in other words, let’s take the example of somebody who says they understand that certain foods are going to be harmful.
-And now the question that they ask is how much of the harmful food can I eat and not have my heart attack until I’m 70 or 80 rather than at 40 or 50, or maybe I will just get a mild amount of erectile dysfunction.
+And now the question that they ask is how much of the harmful food can I eat and not have my heart attack until I’m 70 or 80 rather than at 40 or 50, or maybe I will just get a mild amount of erectile dysfunction and will need to help of viagra one day.
 Maybe I will just get a small heart attack.
 Maybe I will get a small stroke.
 Why would you ever want to knowingly ingest something that you know within minutes may ravage or injure the lining of your artery?
 It’s those accumulated gifts which eventually lead to things like dementia, stroke, heart attack, erectile dysfunction, and so forth.

 What is your position on the consumption of salt?

 I am not against somebody who wants to use the salt shaker.
 The amount of salt that you put on when you use it is usually very, very minimal.
 Where you get most of your salt is in the food that you purchase.
 Here the salt is already in the can or in the box or in the product.
 Or, if you go to a restaurant where, obviously, it’s saturated with salt by the time you get it to the table.
 The amount that you put on with a salt shaker for a little bit of added taste is not a problem.